sgarciac/fuego/README.md

 fuego delete people/Rv7ZfnLQWprdXuulqMdf
 ```

-note: this won't delete any subcollection under the document.
+note: this won't delete any subcollections under the document.

 To delete a document including subcollections, use the ```--recursive, -r``` flag.
 Using the ```-r``` flag will also delete missing documents.
 A missing document is a